CRDS Water Isotope Analysis - δD δ17O δ18O

 - Phoenix coordinator data location: C:\IsotopeData

-The general flow of data reduction is to define the run, find all the injections, create injection level data by summarizing (mean, standard deviation, etc) the high resolution data within each injection or pulse, and create vial level data by summarizing all injection level data for all injections in each vial.
+The general flow of data reduction is to define the run, find all the injections, create injection level data by summarizing (mean, standard deviation, etc.) the high resolution data within each injection or pulse, and create vial level data by summarizing all injection level data for all injections in each vial.
 All of this is accomplished with the script phoenixh5.m.
 While you may wish to go back and do more diagnostic analyses with the high resolution data or the injection level data, it is the vial level data that most will be interested in.
 Use the script phoenixdrift.m to check for drift in vial level data over the course of the run.
 Calibrate to your standards using the script phoenixcalibrate.m.
 This can be done on a single run (drift corrected or not) or can be done with many runs.
-Finally, all calibrated data for a project can be loaded for plotting, summarizing, etc using phoenixcompile.m.
+Finally, all calibrated data for a project can be loaded for plotting, summarizing, etc. using phoenixcompile.m.

 - Run phoenixh5 -- Make sure you have all the zip files copied over.
 After starting the script and selecting the main run folder (e.g. 150114_BradSnowpitA2), all files will be unzipped and then all h5 files will be loaded (this takes several minutes).
 Matlab then generates a figure to determine the start and end point of the run using water concentration data.
 Zoom in on the graph and arbitrarily select points about an injection width left of the first injection and right of the last injection.
 Enter start and end point at the prompt (e.g. 10900,649000).
 The script will then finish on its own.
 Created files are *_StartStop.mat, *_h5.mat, *_inj.mat, *_vial.mat, where * is the date in yymmdd.
 Injection level data are stored under the structure "inj" and vial level data under "vial".
 You can plot the injection level H2O concentration data, for example, by plot(inj.h2om, ‘.’ ), where m is mean.
 H2O concentration should be very near 20,000 ppm.
 You can also look over d18O or dD by plot(inj.d18Om, ‘.’ ).
 If you see points at the end of the run that are exactly zero, not all of the peaks have been identified or some error has occurred with the anticipated number of peaks.

 - Run phoenixdrift and select the vial file that was created in the folder you are currently working in